 Yearly evaluate.
 Evaluate your men’s ministry honestly to discover continual ways to improve by reaching and growing men.
 Don’t be afraid to ask the hard questions so that you can make strategic changes to continue reaching and developing men.

 Need some help with men’s ministry?
-Contact Ben Phillips with the Evangelism and Church Health Team for a consultation or seminar in starting or enhancing your STRATEGY for men’s ministry in your church.
+Contact Evangelism and Church Health Team for a consultation or seminar in starting or enhancing your STRATEGY for men’s ministry in your church.